Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Future Research Opportunities

 \subsection{Toward Sustainability-Aware LLM Optimization}

 Another important direction for future research is the development of sustainability-aware fine-tuning and model adaptation techniques.
-Our review shows that only one study \cite{ilager2025green} applies fine-tuning or reinforcement learning–based adaptation with an explicit focus on improving energy efficiency.
+Our review shows that no study used model adaptation techniques, e.g., fine-tuning with an explicit focus on improving energy efficiency.
 This suggests that most existing work measures sustainability at the output level without modifying the underlying model to generate more energy-efficient code.

 Future research should explore energy-aware fine-tuning strategies specifically tailored for sustainable code generation and optimization tasks.
 Instead of only measuring the energy consumption of generated code after inference, models should be trained to directly produce energy-efficient implementations.
 For example, training objectives can be extended to penalize inefficient code patterns, high-complexity logic, or unnecessary computational operations, encouraging the generation of optimized and resource-efficient solutions.
 Green reinforcement learning approaches may also be applied, where models receive reward signals based on improvements in runtime efficiency, reduced energy consumption, or lower carbon footprint of the generated code.
 Moreover, parameter-efficient adaptation methods can further reduce training and deployment cost, making sustainability-aware code generation more practical.
-By embedding sustainability objectives directly into model training and inference processes, future research can enable LLMs to proactively generate optimized, energy-efficient code rather than relying solely on post-hoc energy evaluation.
+By embedding sustainability objectives directly into model training and inference processes, future research can enable LLMs to proactively generate energy-efficient code rather than relying solely on post-hoc energy evaluation.